Kris Hopkins: Academic career

 According to his CV, on leaving the Army he completed a degree in communications and cultural studies at Leeds University before going on to lecture in media theory, communications and digital media.
 His CV gives neither dates nor places for any of these activities.
 He actually studied at Trinity and All Saints College in Horsforth, Leeds (now Leeds Trinity University).
 The college's degrees at that time were awarded externally by the University of Leeds.

 Political career

-Hopkins had stood twice for Parliament before being elected, when he was second to Linda Riordan in the 2005 election for the seat of Halifax, also in West Yorkshire and for the Leeds West Constituency in 2001.
+Before being elected, Hopkins had stood twice for Parliament: he was second both to Linda Riordan in the 2005 election for the seat of Halifax, and (previously) in West Yorkshire and for the Leeds West Constituency in 2001.

 Before his election to Parliament, Hopkins had been a member of Bradford Council since 1998, rising to become the council's deputy leader in 2004 and leader in 2006.

 In 2012, Hopkins alleged that some Muslim gangs were targeting young white girls for rape, saying: "if we deny that fact in this House then the BNP and everybody else climbs on board" and suggested that law enforcement was hindered in pursuing them by "political correctness".